CQNU-ZhangLab/CSR-LMCA/README.md

 We used two public datasets (IU X-Ray and MIMIC-CXR) in this study :
 - For [Iu X-Ray](https://drive.google.com/file/d/1c0BXEuDy8Cmm2jfN0YYGkQxFZd2ZIoLg/view?usp=sharing) ,  you can download the dataset and then put the files in data/iu_xray.
-- For [MIMIC-CXR](https://drive.google.com/file/d/1DS6NYirOXQf8qYieSVMvqNwuOlgAbM_E/view?usp=sharing),  you can download the dataset and then put the files in data/MIMIC-CXR.
+- For [MIMIC-CXR](https://drive.google.com/file/d/1DS6NYirOXQf8qYieSVMvqNwuOlgAbM_E/view?usp=sharing),  you can download the dataset and then put the files in data/MIMIC-CXR. we used weights for sdam module can download [there](https://pan.baidu.com/s/17etHuU7W8T3CJfAHTjtTAw?pwd=p8rv )

 ## How to Use